pancake-db/spark-pancake-connector/README.md

 * `where` clauses with `===`, `>`, `>=`, `<`, `<=` on partition columns allow
 it to read in only the data that matches those filters.

-All other filters are applied only on the Spark side.
+All other filters are applied on the Spark side.